cobbzilla/vastra/README.md

 Runners, cyclists and many other athletes enjoy the power of commercial GPS services.
 But how hard are they really?
 It's GPS and a map at the end of the day.
 This is not rocket science.
 Why are we so comfortable giving our data to third parties?

 Nerva is self-hosted.
-You will neaver send your data to any third party.
+You will never send your data to any third party.

 Nerva offers two different tools, one low-level and one slightly higher-level